mitdbg/datascienceclass/spring_2022/lab_1/README.md

 In this query, we first compute the table of excellent ratings and the table of movies using the construct `WITH table_name(column_names...)
 AS (query)`.
 We then perform the join using these temporary tables.

 #### 5. Recursive CTEs.
 In addition to regular CTEs, you will need recursive CTEs to answer some of the questions in this lab.
 SQLite has an [excellent tutorial](https://www.sqlite.org/lang_with.html) about them.
 You should read up to and including section 3.2 of the tutoral.
-The topic is too complex for this introductory labs, but feel free to ask us questions during office hours.
+The topic is too complex for this introductory lab, but feel free to ask us questions during office hours.

 #### 6. Window Functions